 Deadlines can stop you from experimenting.
 Having room to try new things can teach you a lot.

 You can learn a lot from side projects and I believe this is why we want to do them at the first place.
-However deadlines will push you to bad habits, crappy code and ultimately burn out.
+Yet, deadlines will push you to bad habits, crappy code and ultimately burn out.

 10. Perfectionism: Quality or Default?

 I’m a perfectionist by nature: at the beginning of my career, I could spend hours looking at my code, modifying it to make it beautiful, bug free.
 Producing the perfect code.

 Always keep in mind that you can always improve your code later.